holderdeord/hdo-design-system/source/_patterns/02-organisms/00-global/00-page-header.md

 state: specification
 version: 1
 ---
-The header that should be at all pages.
+The header that's used on the portal page.